yuty2009/hypnogpt/README.md

 ## Overview
 ![SleepGPT](https://github.com/yuty2009/sleepgpt/blob/main/figures/sleepgpt.png)
-The architecture of the proposed SleepGPT model comprises a series of $n$ transformer decoder blocks.
-Overlapping blocks consisting of $K+1$ stages are extracted from an overnight sleep stage sequence with a stride of 1.
-Here, the initial $K$ sleep stages form the input, while the terminal stage within each block serves as the respective target.
+The architecture of the proposed SleepGPT model comprises a series of $L$ transformer decoder blocks.
+Overlapping blocks consisting of $K$ stages are extracted from an overnight sleep stage sequence with a stride of 1.
+Here, the $(i-1)$th input block of $K$ sleep stages are fed into the model for predicting the $i$th target block.

 ![HTN](https://github.com/yuty2009/sleepgpt/blob/main/figures/sleepgpt_htn.png)
 The hierarchical transformer network (HTN) for stage sequence-based sleep disorder diagnosis.
 The HTN model comprises a local feature extractor, i.e., the SleepGPT model, a transformer encoder responsible for global feature extraction, and a classification head dedicated to diagnosis.
 The configuration of the global transformer encoder is depicted to the right.
 Positioned at the bottom is an example of a whole-night sleep stage sequence, partitioned into non-overlapping segments that are subsequently input into the HTN model.